jkzorz/jkzorz.github.io/_posts/2020-04-04-NMDS-extras.md

 ---

 A **[non-metric multidimensional scaling (NMDS) plot](https://jkzorz.github.io/2019/06/06/NMDS.html)** is one of the many types of ordination plots that can be used to show multidimensional data in 2 dimensions.
 An NMDS plot basically highlights the similarities between samples of complex multidimensional data.
 The closer two points (samples) are on the plot the more similar those samples are in terms of the underlying data.
-In my case, I'm usually looking at species abunance of microorganisms across samples.
+In my case, I'm usually looking at species abundance of microorganisms across samples.
 So the closer two samples are to each other, the more similar they are in terms of their microbial communities.

 The approach to generate an NMDS plot is non-metric, meaning that the algorithm doesn't assume any particular distribution of the data, which is handy when you have data that is inherently weird, and doesn't conform to a bell-curve style distribution.
 The algorithm uses a rank based approach, that essentially ranks your samples in terms of closeness to one another based on a particular distance metric (i.e. Bray Curtis) and plots these relationships in 2 dimensional space.
 [More about the specifics of the methods here](https://mb3is.megx.net/gustame/dissimilarity-based-methods/nmds).
 While this is a robust method for non-conforming data, it means that within an NMDS ordination plot the axes and coordinate system are arbitrary and don't directly relate to any meaningful values.

 **An important note:** An NMDS is just a visualization technique, and **is not a statistical assessment of sample separation or correlation**.
-For this you should run an **[ANOSIM test](https://jkzorz.github.io/2019/06/11/ANOSIM-test.html)** for categorical variables, or a **[Mantel test](https://jkzorz.github.io/2019/07/08/mantel-test.html)** for continuous variables.
+For this you should run a statistical test, like an **[ANOSIM test](https://jkzorz.github.io/2019/06/11/ANOSIM-test.html)** for categorical variables, or a **[Mantel test](https://jkzorz.github.io/2019/07/08/mantel-test.html)** for continuous variables.
 Other ordination techniques like [PCA, CA, CCA, RDA, etc,](https://mb3is.megx.net/gustame/home/visualisations) may be more useful to you if you want your axes to be meaningful, or if you want to talk about variation partitioning.

 Okay, all that being said.
 There are ways to overlay extra information on your NMDS plots to help visualize the underlying trends that are affecting your data.
 In my case, the underlying environmental variables that are covarying with microbial community structure, and thus potentially driving changes in the community.
 A series of functions from the R package *vegan* are meant to overlay extra information on ordination plots like NMDS plots.
-These functions include **[envfit](https://www.rdocumentation.org/packages/vegan/versions/2.4-2/topics/envfit)**, **[ordiplot](https://www.rdocumentation.org/packages/vegan/versions/2.4-2/topics/ordiplot)**, **[ordiellipse](https://www.rdocumentation.org/packages/vegan/versions/2.4-2/topics/ordihull)** and **[ordisurf](https://www.rdocumentation.org/packages/vegan/versions/2.4-2/topics/ordisurf)**, and I will explain how to use some of their features here.
+These functions include **[envfit](https://www.rdocumentation.org/packages/vegan/versions/2.4-2/topics/envfit)**, **[ordiplot](https://www.rdocumentation.org/packages/vegan/versions/2.4-2/topics/ordiplot)**, **[ordiellipse](https://www.rdocumentation.org/packages/vegan/versions/2.4-2/topics/ordihull)** and **[ordisurf](https://www.rdocumentation.org/packages/vegan/versions/2.4-2/topics/ordisurf)**.
+I will start by explaining how to use the features of envfit here.

 **ENVFIT**

 Envfit fits environmental vectors or factors onto an ordination.
-The default plot for envfit, like metaMDS, isn't very aesthetically pleasing, so I will show how you can plot both using **ggplot2**.
+The default plot for *envfit*, like *metaMDS*, isn't very aesthetically pleasing, so I will show how you can plot both using **ggplot2**.

 First load your libraries and read in your data: